ayushlohmod/shareWall/README.md

 ## Contributing

-If you'd like to contribute to Grabtern Frontend:-
+If you'd like to contribute to ShareWall:-

 - If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/ayushlohmod/ShareWall/issues/new) to discuss it, or directly create a pull request after you edit the _README.md_ file with necessary changes.
 - Please make sure you check your spelling and grammar.